peachpiecompiler/Peachpie.Microsoft.CodeAnalysis/README.md

 ## Modifications to dotnet/roslyn

 - InternalsVisibleTo.cs // so internal declarations are visible to Peachpie compiler
-- CodeAnalysis.csproj // to include InternalsVisibleTo.cs and create our nuget package to be referenced by Peachpie
+- CodeAnalysis.csproj // to target netstandard2.0, include InternalsVisibleTo.cs and create our nuget package to be referenced by Peachpie
+- global.json // update .NET Core SDK to 3.1.200
+- Packages.props // update SourceLink version and Visual Studio NuGet repositories to be compilable by the latest SDK
+- PeachpieNuget.cmd // added script, run it to produce the NuGet package

 ## Reason